 One of the fastest growing bushes for privacy is the wax myrtle.

-'They can grow insanely fast – sometimes exceeding two feet per year, or potentially faster if they acclimatize well to your soil,' explains Ellen.
+They can grow extremely fast – sometimes exceeding two feet per year, or potentially faster if they acclimatize well to your soil, explains Ellen of Outdoor Happens.

 This tough shrub can tolerate most soils, including slightly salty conditions, and will withstand full sun to part shade.